Oracle Co. (NYSE:ORCL) Stock Holdings Lifted by Diversified Trust Co

 Several other institutional investors have also recently added to or reduced their stakes in ORCL.
 Vanguard Group Inc. increased its position in shares of Oracle by 9.1% in the second quarter.
 Vanguard Group Inc. now owns 189,431,168 shares of the enterprise software provider’s stock worth $10,469,860,000 after acquiring an additional 15,843,802 shares in the last quarter.
 Nordea Investment Management AB increased its position in shares of Oracle by 109.0% in the second quarter.
 Nordea Investment Management AB now owns 29,962,944 shares of the enterprise software provider’s stock worth $1,650,358,000 after acquiring an additional 15,627,102 shares in the last quarter.
 DNB Asset Management AS increased its position in shares of Oracle by 49.1% in the third quarter.
 DNB Asset Management AS now owns 7,508,528 shares of the enterprise software provider’s stock worth $448,259,000 after acquiring an additional 2,473,703 shares in the last quarter.
 Point72 Asset Management L.P. purchased a new position in shares of Oracle in the second quarter worth approximately $128,125,000.
 Finally, LSV Asset Management increased its position in shares of Oracle by 17.2% in the second quarter.
 LSV Asset Management now owns 11,498,824 shares of the enterprise software provider’s stock worth $635,539,000 after acquiring an additional 1,687,199 shares in the last quarter.
 48.24% of the stock is currently owned by institutional investors and hedge funds.

-In other news, CAO W Corey West sold 7,021 shares of Oracle stock in a transaction that occurred on Wednesday, September 16th.
-The shares were sold at an average price of $61.02, for a total value of $428,421.42.
-Following the transaction, the chief accounting officer now owns 292,474 shares of the company’s stock, valued at $17,846,763.48.
+In other news, EVP Dorian Daley sold 112,500 shares of Oracle stock in a transaction that occurred on Tuesday, September 15th.
+The shares were sold at an average price of $60.95, for a total value of $6,856,875.00.
+Following the transaction, the executive vice president now owns 112,500 shares of the company’s stock, valued at $6,856,875.
 The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, EVP Dorian Daley sold 112,500 shares of Oracle stock in a transaction that occurred on Tuesday, September 15th.
-The shares were sold at an average price of $60.95, for a total transaction of $6,856,875.00.
-Following the completion of the transaction, the executive vice president now directly owns 112,500 shares in the company, valued at approximately $6,856,875.
+Also, CAO W Corey West sold 7,021 shares of Oracle stock in a transaction that occurred on Wednesday, September 16th.
+The shares were sold at an average price of $61.02, for a total transaction of $428,421.42.
+Following the completion of the transaction, the chief accounting officer now directly owns 292,474 shares in the company, valued at approximately $17,846,763.48.
 The disclosure for this sale can be found here.
 In the last three months, insiders sold 129,673 shares of company stock worth $7,906,167.
 Insiders own 36.60% of the company’s stock.

 Oracle (NYSE:ORCL) last released its quarterly earnings results on Thursday, September 10th.
 The enterprise software provider reported $0.93 EPS for the quarter, beating the Zacks’ consensus estimate of $0.86 by $0.07.
 Oracle had a net margin of 26.13% and a return on equity of 85.71%.
 The company had revenue of $9.37 billion for the quarter, compared to analyst estimates of $9.15 billion.
 During the same quarter last year, the firm posted $0.81 earnings per share.
-As a group, equities analysts anticipate that Oracle Co. will post 3.59 EPS for the current year.
+Research analysts predict that Oracle Co. will post 3.59 EPS for the current fiscal year.

 The company also recently declared a quarterly dividend, which will be paid on Thursday, October 22nd.
 Stockholders of record on Thursday, October 8th will be given a $0.24 dividend.
 This represents a $0.96 dividend on an annualized basis and a dividend yield of 1.59%.
 The ex-dividend date is Wednesday, October 7th.
 Oracle’s dividend payout ratio is 27.75%.